 You haven’t had a proper sleep in two days in an effort to make this drop.
 But something else is bothering you, and there’s only one person you can think of smart enough tell you what you already know; that you shouldn’t be hauling whatever you’re hauling.
-You turn down Warren, and thumb the big red button on the CB mike.
+You turn down Warren and thumb the big red button on the CB mike.

 “Crazy Driver, Crazy Driver, this is 81 Charlie MoPic, got your ears on, come back?”

-There’s nobody out there tonight but the squeal of high-powered distortion, and the wavering voices of a lonely widowers in stained t-shirts armed with powerful radios reading passages aloud from the Good Book.
+There’s nobody out there tonight but the squeal of high-powered distortion, and the wavering voices of lonely widowers in stained t-shirts armed with powerful radios reading passages aloud from the Good Book.
 It gives you the creeps.
 The fog is getting thicker, so you shift down and ease up on the gas.

 Thumb it again.
 “Crazy Driver, Crazy Driver, 81 Charlie MoPic, gotcher ears on?
 Come back.”

-Bzzzt, crack… “Mercy sakes and rattle snakes, 81, old son!
+Bzzzt, crack… “Mercy sakes and rattlesnakes!
+81, old son!
 Where ya been?
 Ain’t heard from you since we near flipped that rollin’ refinery shiny-side down on the way to Shaky City two months back!
 How you be?
 Over.”

 “Here and there, Crazy.
 You know me.
-Hot cup of hundred-mile heavy, and I’m moving like a raped ape, wheels turnin’ as fast as I can get the little fuckers to spin.
+A hot cup of hundred-mile heavy, and I’m moving like a raped ape, wheels turnin’ as fast as I can get the little fuckers to spin.
 How me?
 Come back.”
 You try to sound happy-go-lucky, mentally commanding the butterflies in your stomach to fly in one direction, only.